coda/packs-sdk/README_CLI.md

 # Coda Packs CLI

-_The Packs Command Line Interface (CLI) tool aims to help you build and test Pack code locally.
+_The Packs Command Line Interface (CLI) tool helps you build and test Pack code locally.
 For a guide on using the SDK itself, [see the SDK readme](README.md)._

 - [Getting Started with the CLI](#getting-started-with-the-cli)
   - [Prerequisites](#prerequisites)